Creative Sparks Grants Program Guidelines

 Making your application

-When available, applications are submitted via the online application system SmartyGrants.
+All applications are submitted via the online application system SmartyGrants.

 Preparing an application

 The online application system will allow you to save, develop and print out your application before you submit it.
 Support material can also be attached to your online application.
 Creative Grants application tips are available to assist.

 Once an applicant has submitted an application: